-management and of any safekeeping function delegated by the depositary, the identification of the delegate and any conflicts of interest that may arise from such delegations Article 23(1) (g) Description of the AIF's valuation procedure and pricing methodology, including the methods used in valuing hard-to-value assets JHR makes investment decisions based on the valuation of properties, upon consideration of the property appraisal value.
-JHR shall evaluate assets in accordance with its articles of incorporation.
-The methods and standards that JHR uses for the evaluation of assets shall be based on the Regulations Concerning the Calculations of Investment Corporations, as well as the Regulations Concerning Real Estate Investment Trusts and Real Estate Investment Corporations and other regulations stipulated by the Investment Trusts Association, Japan, in addition to Japanese GAAP.
+Description of how the Not applicable.

+AIFM complies with

+the requirements to

+cover professional

+liability risks (own

+funds / professional

+indemnity insurance)

+Article 23(1) (f)

+Description of any Not applicable.

+delegated There is no delegation of such functions beyond the AIFM, which is responsible for

+management function portfolio and risk management, and the Custodian, which is responsible for safekeeping

+such as portfolio activities.

+management or risk activities.

+management and of

+any safekeeping

+function delegated by

+the depositary, the

+identification of the

+delegate and any

+conflicts of interest

+that may arise from

+such delegations

+Article 23(1) (g)

+Description of the AIF's JHR makes investment decisions based on the valuation of properties, upon consideration

+valuation procedure of the property appraisal value.

+and pricing JHR shall evaluate assets in accordance with its articles of incorporation.
+The methods and

+methodology, standards that JHR uses for the evaluation of assets shall be based on the Regulations

+including the methods Concerning the Calculations of Investment Corporations, as well as the Regulations

+used in valuing hard- Concerning Real Estate Investment Trusts and Real Estate Investment Corporations and

+to-value assets other regulations stipulated by the Investment Trusts Association, Japan, in addition to

+Japanese GAAP.

 The rules of the Investment Trusts Association, Japan, emphasize market price valuation.
-Article 23(1) (h) Description of the AIF's liquidity risk management, including redemption rights in normal and exceptional circumstances and existing redemption arrangements with investors The AIFM stipulates basic provisions of risk management in its risk management rules.
-Additionally, the AIF uses various financing methods, including investment corporation bonds and long-term loans, to finance acquisitions and repayment obligations.
-JHR controls related risk by maintaining the ratio of interest-bearing debt to total assets under a certain percentage, diversifying repayment deadlines, and retaining a certain amount of highly liquid cash and deposits.
-For floating rate borrowings exposed to the risk of interest rate fluctuations, JHR closely monitors the movement of interest rates.
-As JHR is a closed-end investment corporation, unitholders are not entitled to request the redemption of their investment.
-Article 23(1) (i)

-Description of all fees, charges and expenses and a maximum amount which is directly / indirectly borne by the investors Compensation: The articles of incorporation provide that JHR may pay its executive and supervisory officers up to 800,000 and up to 500,000 yen per month.
-The board of officers is responsible for determining a reasonable compensation amount for the executive and supervisory officers.
+Article 23(1)(h) Description of the AIF's The AIFM stipulates basic provisions of risk management in its risk management rules. liquidity risk Additionally, the AIF uses various financing methods, including investment corporation management, bonds and long-term loans, to finance acquisitions and repayment obligations.
+JHR including redemption controls related risk by maintaining the ratio of interest-bearing debt to total assets under rights in normal and a certain percentage, diversifying repayment deadlines, and retaining a certain amount of exceptional highly liquid cash and deposits. circumstances and For floating rate borrowings exposed to the risk of interest rate fluctuations, JHR closely existing redemption monitors the movement of interest rates. arrangements with investors As JHR is a closed-end investment corporation, unitholders are not entitled to request the redemption of their investment.
+Article 23(1) (i) Description of all fees, Compensation: The articles of incorporation provide that JHR may pay its executive and charges and expenses supervisory officers up to 800,000 and up to 500,000 yen per month.
+The board of officers and a maximum is responsible for determining a reasonable compensation amount for the executive and amount which is supervisory officers. directly / indirectly borne by the investors Asset Manager: Asset Management Fee: JHR will pay the Asset Manager an asset management fee as follows: 1.
+Management Fee 1 The amount calculated by (i) multiplying the balance of total assets() held by JHR as of the end of March, June, September and December, (the "Calculation Record date") by an annual rate of no more than 0.35% to be separately agreed upon between the JHR and the AIFM and (ii) then prorated on a per day basis (where amounts less than one yen are rounded down), based on a year of three hundred sixty five days, for the period from the previous Calculation Record Date (not including such date) until the relevant Calculation Record Date (including such date). () The total assets are the total of the cash reserves balance, the securities balance, tangible fixed assets and intangible fixed asset.
+Management Fee 1 is payable within three month from the each Calculation Record date.